Why did the Queensland Government bring forward the Commission's recommendations to May?

 How long will the Commission of Inquiry run?

-The Commission began operations from 1 July 2025 and will provide a final report to the Queensland Government on 22 May 2026.
+The Commission began operations from 1 July 2025 and submitted its final report to the Queensland Government on 22 May 2026.